Pun Dictionary: C Entries

 Corsetoff (Book Titles)

-Pressure Relief: Korsetsov p
+Pressure Relief: Korsetsovp

-Cosecant (Mathematics)
+Cosign (Mathematics)

-Cost (Tom Swifty)
+Cost (Tom Swifties)

 "That's price-fixing!" said Tom caustically.

-Counter (Tom Swifty)
+Counter (Tom Swifties)

 "We could use the Geiger-Muller method to check for radiation leaks," Tom countered.

-Coup (Tom Swifty)
+Coup (Tom Swifties)

 "We've taken over the government," the general cooed.

-Courts (Sports)
+Course (Sports)

 Can Ronald Reagan eat a tennis ball?
 Of courts he can't.